nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 The name of the game will be - Wisdom of the Trees.
 And we are the - c木y crew.
 The words "cây" and "木" mean "tree" in Vietnamese and Chinese respectively.

 Don’t know exactly how yet, but we plan to make a Kickstarter to gather the funds beginning of 2025 to be able to do the work sustainably.
 We are building all the plans and stuff with Trello.
-I had a lot of fun coding with Gdscript.
+I had a lot of fun coding with Gdscript, playing with Godot and implementing game design.

 We need to upgrade a few PCs and buy some tablets for drawing, kind of expensive after all.
 Guess, we'll upgrade everything progressively and just powerful enough so we can run StableDiffusion.